Enterprise Cloud Adoption Strategy for Seamless Migration to Cloud

 The first step starts with assessing your IT infrastructure before developing a successful enterprise cloud adoption strategy.
 At this step, the cloud consultant identifies roadblocks and discovers opportunities for efficient cloud deployment.

 Step 2.
-Planning for Important Components in Enterprise Cloud Strategy
+Planning for Important Components in Cloud Computing Adoption Strategy

 In this step, it is required to identify an essential roadmap.
 Before you choose the most suitable cloud model – public, private, or hybrid and the most appropriate cloud approach, SaaS, IaaS, PaaS, or a combination, you must ensure that your business and cloud needs are being fulfilled.
 In this step, the purpose is to map elements considering scalability, reliability, and maintainability checklist.